ULTIMATE TRAVEL GROUP PTY LTD. – TERMS & CONDITIONS - NEW ZEALAND

-Please read the following terms and conditions carefully, as they incorporate the basis upon which bookings are accepted by the Ultimate Travel Group Pty Ltd (The Company), trading as Ultimate Cruising or Ultimate Tahiti.
+Please read the following terms and conditions carefully, as they incorporate the basis upon which bookings are accepted by the Ultimate Travel Group Pty Ltd (The Company), trading as Ultimate Cruising.

 2. Clients must not make any booking unless they are 18 years of age or older and understand and agree with the following terms and conditions.

 3. If the Client makes a booking for any other person(s), then Ultimate Cruising will rely on the Client’s authority to bind those person(s) to these terms and conditions, and the Client will be deemed to have accepted these terms and conditions on behalf of all persons under the booking.

 4. If the Client does not understand any aspect of these terms and conditions, it should seek advice from an appropriately qualified person.